gi-sivajan/lavia/README.md

 # lavia
 A super simple C++ password generator.
+Currently, Lavia can generate passwords of arbitrary length and will avoid ambiguous characters if prompted.

 ## Usage
-Simply download lavia.cpp and run it in a terminal.
-Use '+' and '-' to edit the default length and 'q' to quit.
+Simply download lavia.cpp and run it in the terminal.
+Follow the instructions given inside the CLI.